Trean Insurance Group Begins U.S. IPO Effort (Pending:TIG)

 Trean is seeking public market capital investment to finance its expansion plans and pay down debt and preferred stock.

-The firm’s financials indicate its topline revenue growth is accelerating and its operating margin is growing.
+The firm’s financials indicate its topline revenue growth is accelerating, and its operating margin is growing.

 G&A expenses as a percentage of total revenue have risen as revenues have grown.

-The market opportunity for specialty casualty insurers is in a state of flux over the near term as the Covid19 pandemic scrambles assumptions.
+The market opportunity for specialty casualty insurers is in a state of flux over the near term as the COVID-19 pandemic scrambles assumptions.

-Management said its activities have been minimally impacted by the pandemic as the firm has avoided the industries most hard-hit by the pandemic.
+Management said its activities have been minimally impacted by the pandemic as the firm has avoided the industries most hard hit by the pandemic.

 Below are various underwriting and other relevant ratios: